meilisearch/documentation/reference/api/settings.md

 Attributes in the `filterableAttributes` list can be used as filters or facets.

 ::: warning
 Updating filterable attributes will re-index all documents in the index, which can take some time.
+We recommend updating your index settings first and then adding documents as this reduces RAM consumption.
 :::

 [To learn more about filterable attributes, refer to our dedicated guide.](/learn/advanced/filtering_and_faceted_search.md)